yurisuika/Zehn/README.md

 > Use Millennium's Library Manager to select Zehn's options inside of Steam.
 >
 > #### SFP
 > Edit the config in `~/options.json`.
 Please reference the [wiki](https://github.com/yurisuika/Zehn/wiki) to know what the values for each option may be.
-The skin folder must be named `Zehn` for this to work at the present time!

 ### Color Blending
 You can blend colors into both the foreground and background of Zehn.
 Give Steam more than just a native look, give it your look in either light or dark mode!